MERP FAQs and Important Resources

 • Within 31 days of employment or eligibility

-• During every Open Enrollment period (Oct. - Nov.), you need to enroll for the following year
+• During every Open Enrollment period (Oct. - Nov.), you must enroll for the upcoming year to continue participating.
+Re-enrollment is not automatic!

-• You can also change, end, or enroll during the year if you have qualifying events (new baby, marriage, certain job changes)
+• You can also change, end, or enroll in MERP throughout the year if you have a qualifying MERP change event.

 What if I leave County employment mid-way through the year?